jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 ### 19Z Territorial authority or regional council may resolve to establish Māori wards or Māori constituencies
 (1) Any territorial authority may resolve that the district be divided into 1 or more Māori wards for electoral purposes.
 (2) Any regional council may resolve that the region be divided into 1 or more Māori constituencies for electoral purposes.
+(2A) The powers in subsections (1) and (2) to resolve to establish Māori wards and Māori constituencies for electoral purposes include the powers to disestablish them.
+(2B) The requirements that apply in relation to establishing Māori wards and Māori constituencies for electoral purposes also apply, with all necessary modifications, to their disestablishment.
 (3) A resolution under this section,—
-  (a) if made after a triennial general election but no later than 23 November of the year that is 2 years before the next triennial general election, takes effect, subject to paragraph (c), for the purposes of the next triennial general election of the territorial authority or regional council; and
+  (a) if made after a triennial general election but no later than 12 September of the year that is 2 years before the next triennial general election, takes effect, subject to paragraph (c), for the purposes of the next triennial general election of the territorial authority or regional council; and
   (b) in any other case, takes effect, subject to paragraph (c), for the purposes of the next but one triennial general election; and
-  (c) in either case, takes effect for 2 triennial general elections of the territorial authority or regional council, and for any associated election, and continues in effect after that until a further resolution under this section takes effect.
+  (c) in either case, takes effect for 2 triennial general elections of the territorial authority or regional council, and for any associated election, and continues in effect after that until—
-(4) This section—
+    (i) a further resolution under this section takes effect; or (ii) a poll of electors of the territorial authority or regional council held under section 19ZF takes effect.
-  (a) is subject to clauses 2(5) and 4(4) of Schedule 1A; and (b) does not apply in relation to a territorial authority or regional council if another enactment requires,—
+(4) This section is subject to section 19ZE and to clauses 2(5) and 4(4) of Schedule 1A.
-    (i) in the case of a territorial authority, that the district be divided into 1 or more Māori wards; or (ii) in the case of a regional council, that the region be divided into 1 or more Māori constituencies.
-(5) In this section, associated election, in relation to any 2 successive triennial general elections of a territorial authority or regional council, means—
+(5) In this section and in sections 19ZB to 19ZG, associated election, in relation to any 2 successive triennial general elections of a territorial authority or regional council, means—
   (a) any election to fill an extraordinary vacancy in the membership of the body concerned that is held—
     (i) between those elections; or
     (ii) after the second of those elections but before the subsequent triennial general election: